04 Feb Biodiversity Management Framework

 - The management responses are mostly reactive, favor inaction, and the proposed actions receive no direct enablement from the framework itself.

-The framework does not fix the current system of patchwork legislation, uncoordinated decision making, and inadequate conservation tools as intended by the LUF.
+The biodiversity management framework does not fix the current system of patchwork legislation, uncoordinated decision making, and inadequate conservation tools as intended by the LUF.
 Nor does it fill the provincial gap around species at risk.
 It actually perpetuates some negative features of ALSA and the SSRP, including: lack of substantive guidance, broad discretion, limited accountability for outcomes and limited participation in implementation.
 The framework is fairly concerned with causation and therefore may avoid regulatory impact on cumulative effects.
 Nor does it offer regulatory certainty, support or incentives to help overcome the socio-economic barriers to cumulative effects management.

 In sum, the draft framework is unlikely to achieve the environmental outcomes of the LUF.
 The Alberta Government needs to take a step back and imagine the use of ALSA to implement regional plans and fill gaps in the current system.
 The ELC’s recommendations respond to that need.